atc0005/go-nagios/README.md

 - Support for adding/embedding a compressed and encoded payload in plugin output
 - Support for decoding and decompressing encoded input (payload)
-- Support for extracting, decoding and decompressing an encoded payload from captured plugin output
+- Support for extracting (without decoding & decompressing) an encoded payload from captured plugin output
 - Support for extracting, decoding and decompressing an encoded payload (into the original non-encoded form) from captured plugin output
 - Optional debug logging for plugin activity